Shreyas-Daptare/jastc_editor/README.md

-# jastc_editor
+# JAST C
-Text Editor made in C
+Text Editor made in C with VIM like Interface